Contributors

 Teo Siyang

 Siyang is a research assistant under a joint project between the Plant Systematics Laboratory and the School of Design and Environment.
 His earlier encounters with anything photosynthetic includes spending his final undergraduate year researching on coral productivity in the Marine Biology Laboratory.
-He also have a fetish with sea cucumbers and butterflies.
+He also has a fetish for sea cucumbers and butterflies.
 However, when it comes to gastronomic preferences, he gives anything short of the Ipomoea genus a wide berth.
 His dress sense and great rail-perching skills have convinced us that he truly lives in Hougang.
 After his latest trip to Vietnam, he has further strengthen his resolve to get a Vietnamese bride.

 Website